mluenich/starter-academic/content/home/teaching.md

 ## Winter Term 2022/2023

-- Predicting academic performance through Artificial Intelligence: Students’ perceptions and attitudes concerning technology use for the common good? (in English)
+- Predicting academic performance through Artificial Intelligence: Students’ perceptions and attitudes concerning technology use for the Common Good? (in English)

 ## Previous Teaching